How to Choose a Time Clock

-Typically, choosing an employee time clock is a task for small business owners, human resources managers, payroll providers, PEO firms, or staffing agencies.
-Whatever your role, I hope this helps your search.
-Whether you have one employee, thousands over many locations, or anything in-between.
+Typically, choosing an employee time clock is a task for business owners, managers, accountants, bookkeepers, or payroll specialists...
+Whatever your role, I hope it helps.

 Why use a time clock?

 Promote fairness.
-Using a machine or software takes away any personal bias.
-Nobody has any special advantages or favors.
+Using a time clock takes away any personal bias.
+Nobody is given special advantages or favors.
 Everyone is treated equally.

 Know if employees are working or not.
 Look at their timesheets.
 Are they clocked in?
-Some systems have status reports showing the employee's location and what job they are working on.
+Some systems provide status reports that keep you informed.

 Reduce administrative costs.
-This can vary depending on what kind of time clock.
+This varies depending on what kind of time clock.
 But even a basic clock that prints on a time card is more efficient than writing on paper.
-Clocks that calculate hours can save an hours of time.
+Clocks that calculate hours will save hours of time.

 Reduce payroll errors.
-With a completed timesheet, and assuming the approval of both the employee and supervisor, payroll can safely be run.
-And if the time clock allows data transfer, then human error will be reduced if not eliminated.
+With a completed timesheet, and assuming the approval of both the employee and supervisor, payroll can run safely.
+Further, some time clocks allow data transfer or full data integration to help eliminate mistakes.

 Help with compliance.
-Straight out of the Fair Labor Standards Act (FLSA) guidelines: "The FLSA requires employers to keep records on wages, hours, and other items, as specified in DOL record keeping regulations."
-Exactly what time clocks are designed to do.
+Here is a quote from the Fair Labor Standards Act (FLSA) guidelines: "The FLSA requires employers to keep records on wages, hours, and other items, as specified in DOL record keeping regulations."

 Types of time clocks

 There have been many varieties over the years.
-But to narrow it down, I'll focus on three basic types prevalent today.
+But to narrow it down, I'll focus on three broad categories:

 1. Time clock machines